2011 Delhi bombing

-The 2011 Delhi bombing took place in the Indian capital Delhi on Wednesday, 7 September 2011 at 10:14 local time outside Gate No. 5 of the Delhi High Court, where a suspected briefcase bomb was planted.
+The 2011 Delhi bombing took place in the Indian capital New Delhi on Wednesday, 7 September 2011 at 10:14 local time outside Gate No. 5 of the Delhi High Court, where a suspected briefcase bomb was planted.
 The blast killed 15 people and injured 79.
 Harkat-ul-Jihad al-Islami claimed responsibility for the attack, and is believed to have carried out the attack with support from the Indian Mujahideen, it stated motive was the commuting of the death sentence for 2001 Indian Parliament attack convict Afzal Guru.

 Background

 Previously, a low-intensity blast also occurred at the High Court outside Gate No. 7 on 25 May with no reported casualties.

 The attack took place while Indian Prime Minister Manmohan Singh was on a historic two-day official state visit to Bangladesh, to discuss Bangladesh–India relations.
 The attack also happened less than two months after bombings in Mumbai on 13 July which killed 26 people.